chomnr/blog/content/blog/technical-breakdown-bruteexpose.md

 }
 ```

-The Java application monitors `brute_tracker.txt` for changes, processing new entries as they appear.

 ### PAM Module Integration

 After compiling the PAM module:

-1. Copy the `.pam` file to `/lib/x86_64-linux-gnu/security/`
+1. Place the .pam file in `/lib/x86_64-linux-gnu/security/`
-2. Edit the PAM configuration with `sudo nano /etc/pam.d/common-auth`
+2. Edit common-auth: `sudo nano /etc/pam.d/common-auth`
-3. Add the following entry before the deny statement:
+3. Add `libbe_pam.so` before the password denial:

 ```
 # here are the per-package modules (the "Primary" block)
 auth    [success=2 default=ignore]      pam_unix.so nullok
-# enable Live Security Monitor
+# enable BruteExpose.
 auth    optional                        libbe_pam.so
 # here's the fallback if no module succeeds
 auth    requisite                       pam_deny.so
 ```

-This configuration ensures that if `pam_unix.so` authentication succeeds, the next two lines are skipped.
-Otherwise, our monitoring module captures the credentials before access is denied.
+This configuration makes the system check `pam_unix.so` first.
+If successful, it skips the next 2 lines.
+If not, it hits our module and then the denial module.

 ## Lessons Learned

-### Architecture Improvements

-If I were to rebuild this project, I would make the following changes:
+What I would do differently:

-1. **Simplify Analytics**: Replace the modular analytics system with hardcoded solutions for better simplicity and performance.
-The current design, while flexible, introduces unnecessary complexity for this specific use case.
+1. Skip the modular analytics system for a simpler hardcoded approach.
+The current approach adds complexity for a project that requires an OpenSSH vulnerability to function.

-2. **Language Selection**: Implement the entire solution in C rather than using Java.
-The multi-language approach creates maintenance challenges and introduces unnecessary complexity.
+2. Use C for the entire project rather than Java.
+Using two languages introduces unnecessary complexity.

-3. **IP Data Source**: Use the IPInfo API instead of the mmdb database to eliminate the need for manual database updates and ensure more current geolocation data.
+3. Use the IPInfo API instead of .mmdb files to avoid manual updates.

-4. **Data Storage**: Replace the JSON-based storage with SQLite.
-JSON becomes inefficient at scale, particularly for reading operations, whereas SQLite would provide better performance for both reading and writing operations.

-## Conclusion

-While functional, this project serves primarily as a learning experience rather than a production-ready security tool.
-The intentional OpenSSH vulnerability makes it unsuitable for legitimate security applications, but the development process provided valuable insights into system-level programming, credential monitoring techniques, and data analytics.
+4. Replace JSON with SQLite for better data handling.
+JSON has read limitations when file size grows, while SQLite handles both read and write operations efficiently.